thestorefront/FastAPI/README.md

   # Person is not top-level in the case of the "buckets"
   #   endpoint... we use a special setting indicating
-  #   which fields to use if Marble happens to be nested.
+  #   which fields to use if Person happens to be nested.

   # You can NOT include dependent fields here. (belongs_to, has_many)
   #   This is a hard-and-fast FastAPI rule that prevents overly